yongjia97/scrabble-points-calculator/README.md

 ### installation
 1. Clone the repository to your local machine from my git repo:
 # https://github.com/yongjia97/scrabble-points-calculator.git

 ### Run frontend in local
-once cloned to your local machine:
+The front end application running on port 3000.You can access your front end application in the browser (http://localhost:3000) once cloned to your local machine:
 1. Change to the project directory
    # cd scrabble-points-calculator/frontend